 Dassett Eventing is run out of the buildings and 30 acres that make up Dassett Fields, in beautiful rolling countryside on the Oxfordshire and Warwickshire border, just north of Banbury.

-We believe it is important to allow horses their own time, and with 11 large turn-out fields, some with field shelters, and a further two paddocks, we are fortunate enough to have all year round turn-out in these post and rail fenced fields.
+We believe it is important to allow horses their own time, and with 11 large turn-out fields, some with field shelters, a further two paddocks and two woodchip paddocks, we are fortunate enough to have all year round turn-out in these post and rail fenced fields.

 The yard currently has 20 large, well-ventilated loose boxes all fitted with rubber matting.
 Nine of these are in a court yard directly overlooking the house.
 This is primarily for the horses Kate rides.
 There are then a row of nine stables behind the court yard, and a further two in a barn, for the horses Sue and Craig are producing.